arvicxyz/azure-backend/README.md

 #Introduction
 This repository is a project example of a simple login and registration mobile app made using Xamarin and Azure as its backend.
 It contains a splash, login, register and home page view.
-It also caters the functions of a simple login and register mobile application.
+It also caters the functions of what you will expect in a login and register feature in a mobile application.

 #Technology
-The app is created using the following technologies:
+The project is created using the following technologies:
 * Xamarin.iOS
 * Azure Easy Tables
 * Azure Mobile Client SDK